djeanner/Anatole/Readme.md

 The alternation of the signs does not necessary finds the best combination if the minimum is not correct after the first step.

 From the best combination we got almost the right set of signs (only a very small coupling has the sign different from the final best set).
-Here the "cheat" was only a change J{5-6} from 0.153164 to -0.23 and then it found a better match.
+Here the "cheat" was only a change J{5-6} from 0.153164 to -0.23, interchanges 6J3,4-7 with 6J3,4-8 (respectively 0.02 and 0.04 Hz), and then it found a better match.
 But this value had to be set manually, in our hands (possibly not the case for the authors of the paper).
+Could see if inverting 7J5-7 with 7J5-8 respectively 0.29 and 0.23 Hz.

 It may be that some coupling constants are still not absolutely perfect (value/sign).
 Some are either difficult or impossible to determine (if they do not manifest themselves in the spectrum).

 # Acknowledgements